SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Evaluation

 \subsubsection{Source of Performance Gain}

-\textbf{Rule Generation Unit: } Figure~\ref{fig:lat_break_sparse}(a) and (b) display the latency breakdown of dense and sparse PointPillars on various HE and LE platforms.
-GPU, CPU, and Jetson platforms rely on SpConv with a hash table and cache for sparse execution.
-These platforms experience slowdowns due to inefficient mapping, while PillarAcc exhibits exceptional efficiency in rule generation with the proposed RGU, as evidenced by the minimal time spent on mapping.
+\textbf{Rule Generation Unit. } Fig.~\ref{fig:lat_break_sparse}(a) and (b) display the latency breakdown of dense and sparse PointPillars on various HE and LE platforms (only SPP1-3 are shown, but the trends are consistent across all cases).
+GPUs, CPU, and Jetson platforms rely on Spconv-Library~\cite{spconv2022}, which uses a hash table and cache for sparse execution.
+These platforms experience slowdowns due to inefficient mapping, while \arch exhibits exceptional efficiency in rule generation (\ie, minimal time spent on mapping) with the proposed RGU.
+In particular, the performance comparison between A6000 and 2080Ti underscores GPU inefficiencies (A6000 offers 2.5x peak throughput over the 2080Ti but only achieves a 20\% speedup), emphasizing the need for customized acceleration.

+\textbf{Efficiency on Diverse Sparsity Operations. } Fig.~\ref{fig:lat_break_sparse}(c) demonstrates the OPs savings and speedup realized by \arch when compared to DenseAcc for HE and LE, respectively, across different types of sparse convolutions used in each model. \arch achieves a speedup that aligns directly with OPs savings, showcasing the maximum potential speedup across various sparse convolutions, thanks to the GSU's ability to capture sparsity effectively.